 Following law school, Imoh served as a judicial law clerk for the Honorable Althea M. Handy of the Baltimore City Circuit Court.
 He also served as a judicial law clerk for the Honorable Inez S. Reid of the District of Columbia Court of Appeals.
 Thereafter, Imoh worked as an associate with Meyers, Rodbell & Rosenbaum, P.A., prior to joining Franklin & Prokopik.

 Awards and Distinctions

-Imoh is a member of the planning committee for DRI Diversity for Success Expo.
-He co-chairs Franklin & Prokopik’s annual Maryland Liability Seminar, and serves as a mentor to associate attorneys.
-Imoh also co-chairs the Annual Gala for University of Baltimore’s Fannie Angelos Program for Academic Excellence.
-The program is designed to identify talented minority students, help them again admittance to law school, support them through law school and help them find jobs upon graduation.
+Imoh is a member of the planning committee for the DRI Diversity for Success Expo.
+He co-chairs Franklin & Prokopik’s annual Maryland Liability Webinar Series and serves as a mentor to associate attorneys.
+Imoh also co-chairs the Annual Gala for the University of Baltimore’s Fannie Angelos Program for Academic Excellence.
+The program is designed to identify talented minority students, help them gain admittance to law school, support them through law school and help them find jobs upon graduation.
 The Fannie Angelos Program won the American Bar Association’s 2017 Diversity Leadership Award.